Countries

 • In downstream activities: Downstream workers

-Human rights due diligence at country and project level is also a priority, and we are rolling out new processes and tools across the organisation to enable this, as well as align with the requirements.
+Human rights due diligence at country and project level is also a priority, and we are rolling out new processes and tools across the organisation to enable this.

 Key targets